adbayb/poc-white-label/proposals/single-tenant-shared-renderer/README.md

 ### Pros

 - One single source of truth (the renderer) for all brands to manage the core logic, the routing, BFF. _It's important to keep in mind that the single renderer is only code-side: there'll be one renderer built per brand (single-tenant architecture)_
-- Configuration contract to manage the brand specificities via a React component (`<Shell {...props} />`)
+- Clear seperation of concerns between the shared vs configurable logic with a shared contract to manage each brand specificities
-- Consequently, ease the white-label and brand maintenance
+- Consequently, ease the setup and maintenance

 ### Cons

-- Less flexibility on the unknown: the shell component scopes the brand configuration possibility
+- Any new specific brand configuration has to be added to the shared configuration contract and managed even for a non-impacted brand (which could be mitigated with a default value strategy)